daz4126/Nanny-State/README.md

 </div>

-Now let's try adding an event handler that uses some information passed to it in the `event` object.
-We'll create an input field that allows the user to update the `name` property as they type.
+Now let's try adding an event handler that uses some information passed to it via the `event` object.
+We'll create an input field that allows the user to update the `name` property to whatever they type in.
 Change the view to the following:

 ```javascript
 const View = state => {